bennylao/notebook/README.md

-# Syntax
+# Programming LanguageNotes

-This is a notebook for programming language syntax.
+This is a notebook for some programming languages.